zammad/zammad-admin-documentation/channels/google/index.rst

 .. note:: Google channels are a specialized kind of :doc:`📨 email channel </channels/email/index>`.

-   If you’re already familiar with email channels, you can skip most of this—but **watch out for the “Accounts” section**, which has a few extra quirks due to Google’s strict security measures.
+   If you're already familiar with email channels, you can skip most of this - but **watch out for the “Accounts” section**, which has a few extra quirks due to Google's strict security measures.

 .. include:: /channels/email/index.rst
    :start-after: .. start-after-migration